joj-macho/Pythological-Playground/blackjack-game/README.md

     - Cards 2 through 10 are worth their face value.
     - The bet is returned to the player in case of a tie.
     - The dealer stops hitting at 17.

+How to Play:
     - Enter (h)it to take another card.
     - Enter (s)tand to stop taking cards.
     - You can (d)ouble down on your first play to increase your bet + will hit one more time.

+Now...
+Let's get our gambling freak on!

 Available Funds: $5000
 Enter bet amount between $1 - $5000.
 Enter (q)uit to exit.
 > 200